-We were commissioned to build a Farmhouse Trestle Table using walnut timber milled by her grandfather on the family farm back in the late 1960’s or early 70’s.
+I was commissioned to build a Farmhouse Trestle Table using walnut timber milled by her grandfather on the family farm back in the late 1960s or early 70s.
 The wood was stored in a barn.
 Over the years the wood had been picked through.
 What remained was fair but useable.
 Not a piece was straight or free from knots, cracks, splits, and wormholes but it was doable in my opinion.
 Hey, that’s why it’s called woodworking and thinking outside the box!

 After cleaning the boards they were cut straight and then run through the planer, afterward, they were cut into 2-1/4″ wide strips.
 The thickness was determined by how good the board looked after all the original saw marks were gone.
 No two were alike.